Karen (slang): Criticism

-The term has been called sexist, ageist, classist, and anti-woman by some.
+The term has been called racist, sexist, ageist, classist, and misogynist by some.
 Hadley Freeman, columnist and features writer for The Guardian, argues that use of the meme has become less about describing behavior than controlling it and "telling women to shut up".
 Jennifer Weiner, writing in The New York Times during the COVID-19 pandemic, said the meme had succeeded in silencing her, saying she had had to balance her desire to complain about a nearby man coughing into the open air, hawking and spitting on the sidewalk, with her fear of being called a Karen.

 In August 2020, Helen Lewis wrote in The Atlantic, "Karen has become synonymous with woman among those who consider woman an insult.
 There is now a market, measured in attention and approbation, for anyone who can sniff out a Karen."
 Lewis also noted what she called the "finger trap" of the term, saying "What is more Karen than complaining about being called 'Karen'?
 There is a strong incentive to be cool about other women being Karened, lest you be Karened yourself."

 British journalist and feminist Julie Bindel asked, "Does anyone else think the 'Karen' slur is woman-hating and based on class prejudice?"
 Freeman replied, saying it was "sexist, ageist, and classist, in that order".
 Kaitlyn Tiffany, writing in The Atlantic, asked, "Is a Karen just a woman who does anything at all that annoys people?
 If so, what is the male equivalent?", saying the meme was being called misogynistic.
 Nina Burleigh wrote that the memes "are merely excuses to heap scorn on random middle-aged white women".
-Matt Schimkowitz, a senior editor at Know Your Meme, stated to Business Insider in 2019 that the term "just kind of took over all forms of criticism towards white women online", and that it had risen to popularity due to that demographic being seen as entitled.
+Matt Schimkowitz, a senior editor at Know Your Meme, stated to Business Insider in 2019 that the term "just kind of took over all forms of criticism towards white women online."